Features new to Windows 7: Upgraded components

 Windows 7 includes Internet Explorer 8, .NET Framework 3.5 SP1, Internet Information Services (IIS) 7.5, Windows Installer 5.0 and a standalone XPS Viewer.
 Paint, Calculator, Resource Monitor, on-screen keyboard, and WordPad have also been updated.

 Paint and WordPad feature a Ribbon interface similar to the one introduced in Office 2007, with both sporting several new features.
 WordPad supports Office Open XML and ODF file formats.

 Calculator has been rewritten, with multiline capabilities including Programmer and Statistics modes, unit conversion, and date calculations.
 Calculator was also given a graphical facelift, the first since Windows 95 in 1995 and Windows NT 4.0 in 1996.

 Sticky Notes of Windows XP Tablet PC Edition 2002 and the similar Sticky Notes Gadget introduced in Windows Vista have been replaced with a new Sticky Notes application that supports new Windows 7 taskbar features — a thumbnail preview of a stack representing all minimized notes, and Jump Lists on the taskbar and Start menu to create a New Note — and full-text-based search in the Windows Shell through an IFilter and protocol handler for all notes.
 Real-time stylus (both pen and touch input) is also supported.

 Resource Monitor includes an improved RAM usage display and supports display of TCP/IP ports being listened to, filtering processes using networking, filtering processes with disk activity and listing and searching process handles (e.g. files used by a process) and loaded modules (files required by an executable file, e.g. DLL files).

 Microsoft Magnifier, an accessibility utility for low vision users has been dramatically improved.
 Magnifier now supports the full screen zoom feature, whereas previous Windows versions had the Magnifier attached to the top of the screen in a dock layout.
 The new full screen feature is enabled by default, however, it requires Windows Aero for the advantage of the full screen zoom feature.
-If Windows is set to the Windows 7 Basic, Windows Classic, or High Contrast themes, Magnifier will still function like it did in Windows Vista and earlier.
+If Windows is set to the Windows 7 Basic, Windows Classic, or High Contrast themes, as well as having Magnifier to use a docked window instead of full screen, Magnifier will still function like it did in Windows Vista and earlier.

 Windows Installer 5.0 supports installing and configuring Windows Services, and provides developers with more control over setting permissions during software installation.
 Neither of these features will be available for prior versions of Windows; custom actions to support these features will continue to be required for Windows Installer packages that need to implement these features.